Learning how to paddle board can be a daunting task. Standing up on a board over water? Yeah, we understand why it scares some people off.

 In the article, we covered the characteristics of different kinds of paddle boards, including all-around SUPs, fishing SUPs, yoga SUPs, touring SUPs, and racing SUPs.

-We also gathered input from experienced paddle boarders and talked about some additional gear you may need to make your first attempt at paddle boarding a success, including SUP leashes, board bags, life jackets, and a paddle.
+We also gathered input from experienced paddle boarders and talked about some additional gear you may need to make your first attempt at paddle boarding a success.
+This gear includes:

-Next, we gave pointers on how to stand on your SUP, as well as how to paddle forward and stokes like the forward sweep and reverse sweep stroke, followed by additional do’s and don’t on paddle boarding.
+Next, we gave pointers on how to stand on your SUP, as well as how to paddle forward and stokes like the forward sweep and reverse sweep stroke.
 We even gave some tips for traveling with your board.

-Paddle boarding is an easy and accessible water sport that can be as vigorous or as leisurely as you choose.
-If you’ve always wanted to try paddle boarding, you’ve come to the right place.
+Conclusion: Paddle boarding is an easy and accessible water sport that can be as vigorous or as leisurely as you choose.
+But like many skills involving multiple interacting skill sets, it’s more of an art than a science and practice makes perfect!